 Why do a Mic Mod/Rebuild?

-Entry level mics are fine for getting started.
-To hit the price point, they are often using Small Diaphragm Condenser (SDC) Capsules.
+To hit the price point, low cost mics are often using Small Diaphragm Condenser (SDC) Capsules.
 The circuits are mass produced with low cost surface mount components.
-The result is often a thin, dull tone with an over-hyped over-sibilant top end.
-The photo shows a typical mass-produced MXL board next to our hand-assembled discrete board.
+The result is a thin, dull tone with an over-sibilant top end.
+The photo shows a typical mass-produced MXL board next to our hand-assembled board.
 The circuitry is similar but the performance is vastly improved!
+We individually hand-bias the FET in each board for optimum performance and do point-to-point wiring between the capsule and the FET.

 How it works